arvindkumarbaurai-create/github-learning/README.md

 - Customer Balance API
 - Customer Status API

-## Customer Balance API
+## Customer recharge API
-Change1
+Change3

-The Customer Balance API retrieves the current balance of a customer using MSISDN.
+The Customer recharge API retrieves the current balance of a customer using MSISDN.
 Example:
 GET /customer/balance
-Customer Profile API The Customer status API retrieves the current status of a customer using MSISDN.
+Customer recharge API The Customer status API retrieves the current recharge of a customer using MSISDN.
 Example:
 GET /customer/recharge